 Cayman’s Marine Parks were put in place in 1985.
 Due to environmental stressors, such as declining fish populations, reef degradation, climate change, rapid population growth and development, Marine Parks are extremely important for Cayman’s fish population to remain sustainable.
-In 2021, the Marine Parks in
+The Marine Parks in

 You cannot take any marine life, whether alive or dead, within a Marine Park Zone.
 Line fishing from shore is permitted, as is line fishing at depths of 80ft or more.
 Taking fry and sprat with a fry or cast net is allowed.

 NOTE: fish traps, spear guns, pole spears and other nets are totally prohibited.
 No anchoring is permitted; only the use of fixed mooring is allowed.
-The exception to this is: boats of 60ft or less may anchor in sand, so long as no grappling hook is used and neither the anchor nor the rope or chain will impact coral.
-Anchoring is also permitted in designated Port anchorage areas – contact Port Security on VHF channel 16 – and anchoring prohibitions are suspended during emergencies and by permission of the Port Director.
+The exception is that boats of 60ft or less may anchor in sand, so long as no grappling hook is used, and neither the anchor nor the rope or chain will impact coral.
+Anchoring is also permitted in designated port anchorage areas.
+Contact Port Security on VHF channel 16.

-In Bloody Bay, Little Cayman, special restrictions have been placed on the use of the Bloody Bay Marine Park; no commercial operations may use the park without a licence.
+In Bloody Bay, Little Cayman, restrictions have been placed on the use of the marine park, and no commercial operations may use it without a licence.